bnguyen212/react-chat/README.md

 Start by implementing some basics that we have given you function definitions for (replace `YOUR CODE HERE`):

 1. Create a property on the return object of `getInitialState` called `roomName` with a default name of a room - because they have not yet selected a room, "No room selected!" is fine.
 2. Get and store a username from the user in the callback of the socket's `connect` event - you may use `prompt()` to get input from the user in an easy way!
 3. Determine how you will handle errors by filling in the callback function of the socket's `errorMessage` event. `alert()`ing potential errors is sufficient here.

 Next, we'll write our logic for sending and receiving messages in a `<ChatRoom />` React component.
 Notice in **`client/index.js`** that there is already a button setup with an `onClick` event of the `join` function, passing in "Party Place."

 > **Note:** Since we're only dealing with one room at a time for now, calling `join` with only "Party Place" for now is fine - when we design a `<ChatRoomSelector />` component in the next step, we will need to change things.

 Change the `join` function so that when it is called, it does not simply log the passed-in room name (`room`), but also calls `setState` to change the room name as a part of the `state` of the top-level `<App />` component - you named this in the first step with `getInitialState` as `roomName`.
 Remember that we always modify state with the `setState` function!
+After setting your state, emit a `room` event with the room name that you just received to enter the "Party Place" room.

 Next, create a component called `<ChatRoom />` that handles all the logic for sending and receiving messages in its [component lifecycle](https://facebook.github.io/react/docs/component-specs.html) methods.
 We will pass two props into `ChatRoom` when we render it: